View of a river between mountains, with a haze over the picture. Panorama Route

 Elevator access plus flat boardwalks.
 Effort: 1/5

-Suitable for limited mobility – the easiest option on the route.
+Suitable for limited mobility and one of the easiest options.

 • Three Rondavels